Discharge (band): End of Days (2014–present)

-Shortly after Rat's firing, it was announced that Jeff "JJ" Janiak would be taking over on vocal duties whilst Tezz Roberts would also return to the band, except this time on rhythm guitar rather than drums making Discharge a five-piece for the first time.
+Shortly after Rat's firing, it was announced that Jeff "JJ" Janiak would be taking over vocal duties whilst Tezz Roberts returned to the band, except this time on rhythm guitar rather than drums.
+This made Discharge a five-piece for the first time.
 On 3 June 2015, the group premiered a new song called "New World Order".
-An EP containing the song and a live recording of "Ain't No Feeble Bastard" was released on 16 January 2016, entitled New World Order.
-On 10 February 2016, the band announced that their seventh studio album, titled End of Days, was to be released sometime in April.
-It would be Discharge's first album with Janiak and their first album as a five-piece band.
+An EP of the same title was released on 16 January 2016.
 On 3 March 2016, the Nuclear Blast YouTube channel uploaded a new song, "Hatebomb", which would later on be available through other streaming services.
-The same day, the band released the track listing for End of Days.

 End of Days, Discharge's seventh studio album, was released on 29 April through Nuclear Blast Records and entered the Official UK rock charts at No. 10 and on the indie charts at No. 23.
 The success of the album saw the band touring Europe and the US.
 MetalBlast gave the album a positive review, stating that it "...showcases everything about the band that has earned them their legendary status.
 The guitar work is fast and brutal, that famous D-beat drumming pattern is in full effect, and the vocals are a gruff, angry bark."
 The review states that the "songs are short, violent bursts of punk rock fury, brimming with an energy" with "a real sense of menace and sincerity in the tone" and it is "[r]elentless from start to finish".
-The production was praised as clear and "live"-sounding; the only negative comment was the lack of melody on the record.

 On 30 December 2017, the group played a support slot for the original Misfits reunion at the LA Forum in Los Angeles, California.
 The 17,000 capacity venue sold out in less than one minute.